clearlinux/clear-linux-documentation/README.rst

 Requirements
 ------------

-Building the docs with Sphinx, however, requires a few prerequisites:
+To build documentation with Sphinx, ensure your system has these prerequisites:

 * `GNU make`_
 * `Python`_
 * `PIP`_

 The instructions for installing these varies according to OS.
-On a basic out-of-the-box Ubuntu-like OS (which usually has Python installed by default), you might need something like:
+On a basic out-of-the-box Ubuntu-like OS (which usually has Python installed by default), check your python version

+you might need something like:

 .. code-block:: console